CasperH2O/CemuScripts/readme.md

 - Check if Cemu is running, if yes, informs user, does nothing and exits
 - Starts Cemu full screen with specified game.
 - Checks if Cemu has crashed, every 5 seconds, if yes, restarts it.
-- In cae Cemu has been closed, the script is also closed.
+- In case Cemu has been closed, the script is also closed.

 Side note, this one can be run as a regular user.